Convergence rates for gradient descent in the training of overparameterized artificial neural networks with piecewise affine activation: Introduction

-In this work we provide a further contribution by extending Du et al.~\cite{du2019gradienta} in the following way.
-We extend the considered ANNs with biases on the hidden layer and output layer and initialize all weights normally distributed -- as usual in practice with mean $ 0 $ and the same variance on each layer.
-In addition, we relax the requirements on the training data.
-This approach is in contrast to other articles in this area of research that extend Du et al.~\cite{du2019gradienta}, for example, by considering ANNs with multiple layers without biases and smooth activation functions instead of the rectifier function (cf.\ Du et al.~\cite{du2019gradientb}) or consider ANNs with multiple layers in the context of stochastic GD (cf.\ Zou et al.~\cite{zou2018stochastic}).
-To illustrate the findings of this article in a special case we now present \cref{thm:introduction} and we refer to \cref{subsec:quantitative_probabilistic_error_analysis} below for the more general convergence results which we develop in this article.
+In this work, we provide a further contribution by extending Du et al.~\cite{du2019gradienta} in the following way.
+We consider \ANNs\ with piecewise affine activation functions, with multidimensional output, and with biases on the hidden layer and output layer and initialize all weights with a normal distribution -- as usual in practice -- with mean $ 0 $ and equal variance within each layer.
+In addition, we relax the requirements on the training data and consider slightly more general optimization algorithms.
+This approach contrasts with other articles in this area of research that extend Du et al.~\cite{du2019gradienta}, for example, by considering \ANNs\ with multiple layers without biases and smooth activation functions instead of piecewise affine functions (cf.\ Du et al.~\cite{pmlr-v97-du19c}) or by considering \ANNs\ with multiple layers in the context of \SGD\ (cf.\ Zou et al.~\cite{zou2018stochastic}).
+To illustrate the findings of this article in a special case, we now present \cref{thm:introduction}, and we refer to \cref{subsec:quantitative_probabilistic_error_analysis} below for the more general convergence results which we develop in this article.
 Below \cref{thm:introduction} we also provide some explanations regarding the mathematical objects that are introduced within \cref{thm:introduction}.